civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 adjustment line items being created in these cases.
 The issue is that the civicrm_line_item table has a unique index for `entity_table + entity_id + contribution_id + price_field_value_id + price_field_id`.

-This means that if a line item with no price_field_values (ie a text / enter quantity line item) is altered it is not possible to create a reversal line and a new line within the schema.
+This means that if a line item with no `price_field_values` (i.e: a text / enter quantity line item) is altered it is not possible to create a reversal line and a new line within the schema.
 The same problem occurs when changing a line item with price_field_values
 BACK to a price_field_value it previously held.
 In both these scenarios the work around is to have more than one 'valid' financial_item against the resulting line item with an 'adjustment' entry -  ie an additional financial_item.